antoniojbt/project_quickstart/README.rst

 .. _`Ruffus and CGAT framework`: https://github.com/CGATOxford/CGATPipelines/blob/master/scripts/pipeline_quickstart.py

-You will need to install other software (e.g. R, Ruffus, Sphinx_, etc.) to make full use depending on your preferences.
+You will need to install other software (e.g. R, Ruffus_, Sphinx_, etc.) to make full use depending on your preferences.

 -----